Lynn Hughes

 Lynn Nettleton Hughes (born 1941) is an inactive senior United States district judge of the United States District Court for the Southern District of Texas.
 He gained attention for being removed from a number of cases for showing bias and failing to follow federal rules.
+Hughes has been involuntarily removed from so many cases that the Court of Appeals for the Fifth Circuit has describe removing him as "déjà vu all over again."

 Education and career

 Hughes was born in Houston.
 He received a Bachelor of Arts degree from the University of Alabama in 1963 and a Juris Doctor from the University of Texas School of Law in 1966.
 He was in private practice in Houston from 1966 to 1979.
 He was President of Southwest Resources in Houston from 1969 to 1970.
 He was a judge on the 165th Judicial District, State of Texas from 1979 to 1980.
 He was a judge on the 189th Judicial District, State of Texas from 1981 to 1985.
 He was an adjunct professor at the South Texas College of Law from 1973 to 2003.
 He was an adjunct professor at the University of Texas School of Law from 1990 to 1991.
 He received a Master of Laws from the University of Virginia School of Law in 1992.
 Since approximately 2008, Hughes has been a lecturer focusing on ethical issues for the 35,000-member American Association of Petroleum Geologists.